-Santiago is not a hard place to travel around, once you have your bearings and understand the layout with the help of some local landmarks it should become pretty simple.
-You can discoverer a lot of the area on foot but make sure you stick to places you know after dark.
-If you want to travel greater distances across Santiago there are a number of transport options.
+Santiago is not a hard place to travel around, once you have your bearings and you are familiar with a couple of landmarks you should be able to navigate around with ease.
+You can cover a lot of the city on foot but ensure not to venture into unknown territory at night.
+If you wish to traverse greater distances across Santiago there are some other alternatives to get around.
 Santiago has South Americas must extensive Metro system.
 The 'Metro de Santiago' has 5 lines and covers large areas of the city.
-There is a good network of buses that passes can be bought to include multiple trips on more than one day.
-There is also the alternative to use Santiago Taxis, where the driver can offer up local knowledge.
-What ever method you use to explore Santiago make sure you see as much of the city as your can.
+There is a good network of buses that tickets can be purchases to cover multiple journeys.
+There are plenty of Low Cost Car Rental companies in Santiago, there is also the option to use Santiago Taxis, but be aware of slow moving traffic at rush hour.
+Whichever way you plan to explore Santiago make sure you see as much of the city as your can.

 If you are staying in Santiago for longer than one night you'll need a place to rest.
 Santiago has a wide range of places to bed down these includes high end, deluxed locations to lower end hotels, bed and breakfasts and hostels.
 If you are a business traveller ensure the hotel you decide to select has suitable facilities and is in the right area for your meetings as the traffic in Santiago can result in problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top independent and chain hotels.
 Santiago also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
 If you don't have a large budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
 Whatever accommodation type you select in Santiago ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.